Hoppers Crossing - South

 The level of residential development activity in Hoppers Crossing - South is very low in comparison to the average area assessed nationally by AreaSearch

-Hoppers Crossing - South has averaged approximately 25 new dwelling approvals annually over the past five financial years, totalling 126 homes.
-As of FY-26, 8 approvals have been recorded.
-Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average construction cost value for new properties is $272,000, which is below the regional average, indicating more affordable housing options for buyers.
+Hoppers Crossing - South averaged approximately 25 new dwelling approvals annually over the past five financial years ending June 2021, totalling 126 homes.
+As of July 2022, nine approvals have been recorded in the current financial year ending June 2023.
+Despite a decline in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average expected construction cost value for new properties was $272,000, lower than the regional average, indicating more affordable housing options for buyers.

-In FY-26, there have been $7.1 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Greater Melbourne, Hoppers Crossing - South has significantly less development activity, with 92.0% below the regional average per person.
+In the current financial year ending June 2023, there have been $7.1 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to Greater Melbourne, Hoppers Crossing - South has significantly less development activity, with 92.0% below the regional average per person as of July 2022.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Similarly, when compared nationally, the area shows lower development activity, suggesting market maturity and possible development constraints.
-New development consists of 45.0% detached dwellings and 55.0% townhouses or apartments, indicating a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
-This represents a significant shift from the current housing mix, which is predominantly houses (86.0%).
-Hoppers Crossing - South has an average of around 822 people per approval, demonstrating a mature, established area.
+This trend is also lower than nationally, suggesting market maturity and possible development constraints.
+The current development mix consists of 45.0% detached dwellings and 55.0% townhouses or apartments, showing a shift towards denser development to provide accessible entry options appealing to downsizers, investors, and entry-level buyers.
+This represents a considerable change from the current housing mix, which is currently 86.0% houses, potentially due to reduced availability of development sites addressing shifting lifestyle demands and affordability requirements.
+As of July 2022, Hoppers Crossing - South has an approval population density of around 822 people per approval, indicating a mature, established area.

 Frequently Asked Questions - Development